-Best Latte Machines in 2022 (Reviews & Buying Guide)
+Best Latte Machines in 2023 (Reviews and Buying Guide)

 If you’re looking for a latte machine, we have some news to break: Latte machines don’t actually exist.
 What you’re looking for is an espresso machine and a milk frother, whether attached or separate.

 If you thought, I already have an espresso maker and I’m pretty happy with it, then we’ll direct you over to our breakdown of milk frothers.

 But if you’re open to getting another machine, a better one, one with a milk frother attached, or whatever reason, welcome!
 You’re in the right place.

 How to Pick the Best Latte Machine (Espresso Machine with Milk Frother)

 Good latte machines don’t come cheap, though, and lower cost ones don’t always offer the right features, quality, or longevity.

 This means that a lot of this decision is going to depend on your budget.

 If you’re serious about getting a solid espresso latte machine that’s going to stand the test of time and offer quality performance, you’ll want somewhere between $200 and $600 dollars to play with.